 - Alicia Molloun, working on American aid to Pakistan.

-- Pepe Khennavong, working on the politics of aid and the role of non-traditional donors in Laos (submitted).
+- Pepe Khennavong, working on the politics of aid and the role of non-traditional donors in Laos (completed!).

 - Hyungsup Lee, working on regional variation in climate change mitigation costs (completed!).

 - Shenghao Feng, working on climate change mitigation challenges in China.

 - PNG and the Pacific